The constellation Virgo the Maiden fully returns to the early evening sky – with her feet planted on the eastern horizon – by early May.

 How to see the constellation Pisces.
 Plus sky lore and science.

 The constellation Capricornus the Sea-goat.
 How to see it, and how a sea-goat came to reside among the stars.

-You can see Sagittarius on August evenings.
+You can see the constellation Sagittarius on August evenings.
 Look here for the lore and science of this constellation.

 In skylore, Libra the Scales is an age-old symbol of divine justice, harmony and balance.
 Plus its two brightest stars have the coolest of all star names.